 Kilbryde Hospice is a voluntary independent hospice which exists to provide compassionate, specialist palliative care to people with life limiting progressive illnesses and to their relatives and carers.
 The Hospice’s Team aims to provide the highest level of specialist care and enable people to live life to the fullest.

-The Hospice currently provides day services, care at home and counselling services from the new building, which opened in January 2015 at a cost of £4 million.
+The Hospice normally provides day services, care at home and counselling services from the new building, which opened in January 2015 at a cost of £4 million.
 Services include:

 - DONNA MORTIMER BALLANTYNE IN-PATIENT UNIT – a 12 bedded In-patient Unit providing a full range of specialist palliative care services and facilities to help control the symptoms of the.
 Illness.
 Many patients will come for a short stay to improve difficult symptoms allowing them to return home.